matdave/ssalgolia/readme.md

 You can adjust which common words are removed by editing the "ssalgolia.common_words" system setting.
 This is a comma separated list of words to remove from the index.

+Additionally, you can ensure content isn't too large by adjusting the "ssalgolia.max_content_length" system setting.
+This setting will strip any content larger than the value specified in characters.
+This is processed on a "per-field" basis, so may take some adjusting if you have a lot of rich text TVs.